Outdoor Equity Fund

 Why an Outdoor Equity Fund?

-It is the goal of the Outdoor Equity Fund to improve safe, equitable access to outdoor spaces and increase opportunities for nature-based learning in Wabanaki Territory, (now known as the region of Maine) for Wabanaki people, Black folk, Indigenous people, and people of color (BIPOC).
+It is the goal of the Outdoor Equity Fund to improve safe, equitable access to outdoor spaces and increase opportunities for nature-based learning in Wabanaki Territory, (now known as the region of Maine) for everyone, centering Wabanaki people, Black folk, Indigenous people, and people of color (BIPOC).

 Barriers to outdoor access this Fund seeks to address: